The Battle of Fundamentals and Techniques: QUALCOMM Incorporated (QCOM)

 Sponsored

-As well, it is important to consider QCOM stock ratios such as price-to-sales, which is currently 3.23.Likewise, its price to free cash flow for the last twelve months stands at 38.50.
-QCOM’s price to book ratio for the most recent quarter was 8.44, resulting in an 19.85 price to cash per share for the period.
+As well, it is important to consider QCOM stock ratios such as price-to-sales, which is currently 3.06.Likewise, its price to free cash flow for the last twelve months stands at 37.35.
+QCOM’s price to book ratio for the most recent quarter was 7.57, resulting in an 21.20 price to cash per share for the period.

 How does QUALCOMM Incorporated (QCOM) stock rate among analysts?
 Buy, sell, or hold?